linhpham199/status-pages/README.md

 During the time I built the application, there was never anything wrong with Azure services so the RSS feed never sent back anything.
 So I was not sure about the structure of the data which will be sent if anything happens.
 I checked Azure documents but could not find any examples.
 Luckily, I found some examples on the other websites and also [Azure history page](https://status.azure.com/en-us/status/history/).
 Even though the format of those example data is different (because of difference in time posted), but it always has the title in common.
 Therefore, I decided to use the title to find needed services and regions.

 ##### Why I created `errorServices` and `errorRegions` array when iterating through each error?
 As I checked some examples, the error title can report problem of 1 service in 1 region, OR 1 service in many regions, OR many services in 1 region, OR many services in many regions (total 4 cases).
 So I extracted services and regions in each title and push them to 2 different arrays.
-Later I can iterate the arrays and match each service with each region as object {service: '', regions: ''} and dispatch to the store.
+Later I can iterate the arrays and pair each service with each region as object {service: '', regions: ''} and dispatch to the store.

 ##### RegEx explanation
 For example, an error title like this: "There are problems with Virtual Machines in East US 2 last night."

 When extracting error regions in the title to push to `errorRegions` array, it can easily be mistaken.
 Even though there is only 'East US 2' region in the title, the 'East US' can also be extracted from the title as 'East US' string is part of it.

-To prevent this from happening, I use those 2 regex.
+To prevent this from happening, I use this regex:

 ```javascript
 const regEx = new RegExp('\\b' + region + '( \\D)')